morganstanley/hobbes/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md/sphinx docs with details of changes to API, behaviour, features, or usage.
+2. Update the README.md docs with details of changes to API, behaviour, features, or usage.
 Include useful file locations and relevant documentation.
-3. Ensure you have signed the Contributor License Agreement available from eti-python-oss [at] morganstanley.com
+3. Ensure you have signed the Contributor License Agreement available from hobbes-dev [at] morganstanley.com
 4. You may merge the Pull Request in once the build has passed and you have the sign-off of one other developer, or if you do not have permission to do that, you may request the reviewer to merge it for you.